-If a school district has an adopted expenditure budget of less than \$2 million but more than \$700,000 for the M&O Fund, the district must contract for a biennial financial statement audit (e.g., an audit of fiscal year 2012 and fiscal year 2013 performed after the second year).
+2. A district that adopts an M&O Fund expenditure budget of less than \$2 million but more than \$700,000 must contract for a biennial financial statement audit, which is an audit of 2 fiscal years performed after the second year with the USFR Compliance Questionnaire prepared only for the second year of the 2-year audit period.
+Districts required to have a biennial audit may choose to contract for an annual audit at any time.